Kikobeats/awesome-api/README.md

 ## Documentation

-> One of the most important part of your API is have a good documentation and updated with the code.
+> One of the most important parts of your API is to have good documentation which is updated with the code.

 ### Free